 I learned to notice and to capture with my camera the little moments that lit me up, that inspired, intrigued, surprised or delighted me.
 In time, I started my own blog and my first post told the story of a

 It’s the truth, I have learned, that draws people into a story.
 The tiniest

 Everyone has tales to tell.
 Sometimes it can take courage to find the voice with which to tell them, but I believe in the power of small stories.
 I believe in the power of your stories.

-If you’d like to find out more about storytelling, I’m excited to be running the Little Stories of My Life E-Course for the second time in March.
+If you’d like to find out more about storytelling, I’m excited to be running the Little Stories of My Life E-Course for the third time in June.
 I’d like to take you by the hand and lead you from uncertainty to creative confidence, giving you the tools that you need to capture the world around you: to see the beauty of simple moments, to produce wholehearted words and narrative images, to tell your story and connect with others telling theirs.

 I also have an article in the new Words to Live By magazine called Your Story Matters.
 It’s all about telling your story and using creativity to celebrate your uniqueness.